pnixMorph/devops-training/Week6/Kubernetes - EKS.md

 #### Step 3: Upload your Docker Image

 The image is still only in your local regsitry.
 To run it in production, you need to upload the image to a remote registry.
-Docker has a registry at [Docker Hubs](https://hubs.docker.com), however we will be using AWS's Elastic Container Registry.
-To create a registry, go to the [Services > Containers > Elastic Container Registry](https://console.aws.amazon.com/ecr) and follow the steps to create a new registry.
+Docker has a registry at [Docker Hubs](https://hubs.docker.com), however we will be using AWS's Elastic Container Registry (ECR).
+The AWS CLI is required to have access to ECR, or any other AWS APIs.
+[Click here to install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), if you haven't already done so.

-After creating the registry, you need to create an IAM Access Key to allow to allow you log in with docker.
+You need to create an IAM Access Key to allow you login to ECR with docker.
 Do this from the `username > Security credentials > Access keys` section.
 Make sure you save the access key name and value somewhere for future reference.

-The AWS CLI is required to have access to the registry, and any other AWS APIs.
-[Click here to install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), if you haven't already done so.

 To configure AWS CLI with your access key, run the command:
 ```bash